 We are able to use ultrasound to examine many organs that are poorly visualized by radiography and to observe the actual motions of certain organs, most particularly the heart.
 Ultrasonography allows the operator to discover cysts and tumors within organs such as kidneys, liver, spleen and urinary bladder, and to find abnormalities of other abdominal organs that might otherwise only be found by surgery or more expensive imaging modalities, such as CT or MRI scans.
 Heart function and heart valve abnormalities may also be seen and measured using ultrasonography.

-Our veterinarians are happy to be able to provide these ultrasound services to our Saint Petersburg and Tampa Bay Area clients and their pets.
+Our veterinarians are happy to be able to provide these ultrasound services to our St. Petersburg and Tampa Bay Area clients and their pets.

-On the other hand, ultrasound is a poor choice for imaging bone or lung.
-High density structures such as bone, and very low density materials, such as air completely block ultrasound wave transmission.
-Fortunately these are the very areas in which radiographic images excel.
-As a result having access to both radiography and ultrasound gives the veterinarian a the ability to image almost all body areas effectively.
+On the other hand, ultrasound is a poor choice for imaging bones or lung tissue.
+High-density structures such as bone, and very low-density materials, such as air, completely block ultrasound wave transmission.
+Fortunately, these are the very areas in which radiographic images excel.
+As a result, having access to both radiography and ultrasound gives the veterinarian the ability to image almost all body areas effectively.

 Despite these advances, diagnostic x-ray remains one of the most convenient, economical and versatile means of diagnostic imaging.
-Radiography can help detect many diseases throughout the body in dogs, cats and exotic pets.
-Our staff is skilled in producing high quality diagnostic x-ray images to aid our veterinarians in diagnosing these and many other medical conditions.
-When needed, we also enlist the services of board certified radiology specialists to aid in complex cases.
+Radiography can help detect many diseases throughout the body in dogs, cats, and exotic pets.
+Our staff is skilled in producing high-quality diagnostic x-ray images to aid our veterinarians in diagnosing a plethora of medical conditions.
+When needed, we also enlist the services of board-certified radiology specialists to aid in complex cases.

-Our veterinarians have access to CT and MRI imaging through our area specialty referral practices when these less frequently used and more costly procedures are indicated.
+Our veterinarians have access to CT and MRI imaging through local, specialty referral practices when these less frequently used and more costly procedures are indicated.